-Digital Europe programme: "Shaping Europe's future
+Digital Europe Programme: “Shaping the future of Europe”

-In total, the programme has a budget of €7.6 billion and is also seen as a way to accelerate economic recovery and shape the digital transformation in European society and economy.
-Thanks to these projects, stresses the European Commission, everyone will benefit, with a special focus on small and medium-sized enterprises.
+In total, the program has a budget of 7.6 billion euros, and is also seen as a way to accelerate economic recovery and shape the digital transformation of European society and the economy.
+Thanks to these projects, the European Commission emphasizes, everyone will benefit, with a special focus on small and medium-sized enterprises.

 Five interconnected areas